Jerry Markham

 Jerry W. Markham is a professor at the Florida International University College of Law, and a legal scholar on business organizations and securities regulation in the United States.
 He has been quoted or cited as an expert on the regulation of financial and commodities markets in a wide variety of news sources, and his three-volume collection, A Financial History of the United States, has also been cited authoritatively.

 Education and professional activities

 Markham received a B.S. from Western Kentucky University, and attended law school at the University of Kentucky College of Law, where he served as editor-in-chief of the Kentucky Law Journal, and was named to the Order of the Coif.
 He later received an LL.M. from the Georgetown University Law Center.

-Before entering academia, Markham was secretary and counsel, Chicago Board Options Exchange, Inc.; chief counsel, Division of Enforcement, United States Commodity Futures Trading Commission; an attorney for the Securities and Exchange Commission, and a partner with the international firm of Rogers & Wells (now Clifford Chance) in Washington, D.C.
+Before entering academia, Markham was secretary and counsel of Cboe Global Markets, chief counsel, Division of Enforcement of the United States Commodity Futures Trading Commission, an attorney for the United States Securities and Exchange Commission, and a partner with the international firm of Rogers & Wells (now Clifford Chance) in Washington, D.C.